Garrett Davis

-Garrett Davis (September 10, 1801 – September 22, 1872) was a U.S. Senator and Representative from Kentucky.
+Garrett Davis (September 10, 1801 – September 22, 1872) was an American attorney and politician who represented Kentucky in the United States House of Representatives from 1839 to 1847 and the United States Senate from 1861 to his death.

 Early life

 Born in Mount Sterling, Kentucky, Garrett Davis was the brother of Amos Davis.
 After completing preparatory studies, Davis was employed in the office of the county clerk of Montgomery County, Kentucky, and afterward of Bourbon County, Kentucky.
 He studied law, and, after being admitted to the bar in 1823, pursued the private practice of law in Paris, Kentucky.
 He owned slaves.

 Political career

 Davis served in the Kentucky House of Representatives from 1833 to 1835.
 Afterward, he was elected as a Whig to the United States House of Representatives, serving from March 4, 1839, to March 3, 1847.
 There he was chairman of the Committee on Territories.

 Davis declined to be a candidate for reelection in 1846, but instead resumed the practice of law and also engaged in agricultural pursuits.
 He refused to reenter politics the next fifteen years.
 Davis declined the nomination for Lieutenant Governor of Kentucky in 1848 and declined the American Party nomination for Governor in 1855 and for the presidency in 1856.

 Davis was opposed to secession, however, and supported the Constitutional Union Party ticket of John Bell and Edward Everett in the 1860 presidential election.
-This convinced him to reenter politics, and he was elected to the U.S. Senate as a Unionist by the Kentucky General Assembly in a December 1861 special election to fill the vacancy caused by the expulsion of John C. Breckinridge for supporting the Confederacy.
+This convinced him to reenter politics, and he was elected to the U.S. Senate as a Union Democrat by the Kentucky General Assembly in a December 1861 special election to fill the vacancy caused by the expulsion of John C. Breckinridge for supporting the Confederacy.
 He was reelected as a Democrat in 1867.
 At the time of his death he was chairman of the Committee on Private Land Claims (during the 42nd Congress).